spapas/spapas.github.io/content/django-unpoly.md

 }
 ```

-and change `up-on-dismissed` to `up-on-dismissed="reloadWithFlashIfEvent('.table', 'Company deleted!', value)"`.
+and change `up-on-dismissed` to `up-on-dismissed="reloadWithFlashIfEvent('.table', 'Company deleted!', value)"` on the open overlay link.

-The `up-on-dismissed` and `up-on-accepted` callbacks are passed [these paremeters](https://unpoly.com/a-up-layer-new#up-on-dismissed):
+The `up-on-dismissed` and `up-on-accepted` callbacks are passed [these paremeters](https://unpoly.com/a-up-layer-new#up-on-dismissed) by unpoly:
 * `this` The link that originally opened the overlay
 * `layer` An up.Layer object for the dismissed overlay
 * `value` The overlay's dismissal value
 * `event` An up:layer:dismissed event

-If the event was dismissed because the user clicked the (X) button, the `value` would have a value of `:button`.
+If the event was dismissed because the user clicked the (X) button, the `value` would have a similar to `:button` (there are same string values for pressing escape or clicking outside the modal).
 However if it was dismissed because of the `company:destroyed` event, the value would be an `Event` object.
 So we pass the `value` to our `reloadWithFlashIfEvent` callback and check if the value is an `Event` object.
 If it is, we know that the overlay was dismissed because the company was deleted and we can display the flash message.
 If it's not, we know that the overlay was dismissed because the user clicked the (X) button and we won't display the flash message.

 Another way we could implement this would be if we closed the company detail overlay when the company was deleted and returned the response (which is the company list view) to the root layer.
 Something like this: